Optimal or Greedy Decision Trees? Revisiting their Objectives, Tuning, and Performance: Introduction

+\citet{dietterich1995optimal_overfitting} argued against using optimal decision trees because they are prone to overfit.
+Recent work shows a similar concern, such as \citet{blanc2023topk_opt_trees} who seek to find the trade-off between greedy and optimal learning and hypothesize that optimal learning tends to suffer from overfitting.
+Similarly, \citet{sullivan2024beating_odt} also claim that ODTs often suffer from overfitting.

+However, these observations are based on comparing ODTs without proper hyperparameter tuning of their size with greedy approaches for which the size is established through proper hyperparameter tuning.
+When we investigate this claim with proper hyperparameter tuning of ODTs on both real and synthetic data with noise, we conclude that ODTs are actually less prone to overfit than their greedy counterparts.

+\paragraph{Contributions.} Our contribution is the largest evaluation to this date on optimal and greedy decision tree methods, on 109 real-world and additional synthetic datasets (small and large), and trees that go beyond small depth limits.
+We use this analysis to answer the five open questions above, and also formulate best practices for future comparisons.

-From our new insights obtained on training ODTs, we also discuss the implications for decision tree learning in general.
-To keep the scope of this study manageable, we chose to limit this study to axis-aligned binary classification trees with hard splits, which are arguably the most common type of decision trees.
-In more detail, we contribute the following:
+The remainder of the paper is organized as follows.
+Section~\ref{sec:background} provides a general introduction to greedy and optimal decision tree learning.
+Section~\ref{sec:previous_comparisons} reviews previous comparisons between the two.
+In Section~\ref{sec:compare_greedy}, we evaluate the five open questions listed above.
+Section~\ref{sec:recommendations} provides practical recommendations for the use of and comparison with optimal decision tree methods and Section~\ref{sec:conclusion} draws an overarching conclusion.
+To keep the scope of this study manageable, we chose to limit this study to binary classification trees with hard axis-aligned splits, which are arguably the most common type of decision trees.